ephemerecreative/ECRedPress/README.md

 - `REDIS_PASSWORD`
     - *String*
     - Only available the first time `get_ecrp` is called.
-- `CACHE_QUERY`
-    - *Bool*
-    - Determines whether or not to cache urls with different query strings separately.
-Default is false.
 - `CURRENT_URL`
     - *String*
     - By default, this is loaded from the request.
 If, however, you need to interact with the engine as if it were loaded from a url that it isn't actually loaded from, then you can use this to tell the engine which url it should "pretend" to work from.